outflanknl/C2-Tool-Collection/README.md

 ## How to use
 1. Clone this repository.
 2. Each tool contains an individual README.md file with instructions on how to compile and use the tool.
 With this approach, we want to give the user the choice of which tool they want to use without having to compile all the other tools.
+3. If you would like to compile all the BOF tools at once, type `make` within the [BOF](BOF/) subfolder.